From Storm to Stillness: Sardinia, Corsica and the French Riviera

 Nine-tenths of the east coast of Sardinia is rugged and wild, with miles of exposed beaches and cliffs rising sheer from the sea — spectacular, but inhospitable to sailors.
 With a five-day storm forecast, we decided to push on to the more sheltered northern stretch, where anchorages and reefs promised better protection.

-Wind forecast map for our anchorage.
+Predict Wind shows our position (green dot) and the wind forecast map for our anchorage.

 We dropped anchor in the small bay of Costa Dorata within the Isola di Tavolara Marine Reserve, it had all the right credentials to sit out this gale - shelter from the north and west, a reef to blunt the swell, a sandy seabed offering solid holding for our anchor, and the cherry on top? - surroundings as wild and beautiful as we could wish for.